 Status: Free and open to the public

-An educational garden was installed in historic downtown New Albany recently received an educational garden installation in summer 2021, featuring a loop path surrounded by raised bed gardens containing plants specifically for the monarch butterflies.
-Not only will you be surrounded by zinnias, verbena, salvia, and milkweed, but the garden will also showcase a smaller garden for carnivorous plants, a crafted wetland area, and the Little Free Library featuring children’s books and gardening guides.
+An educational garden was installed in historic downtown New Albany in 2021.
+The garden features a loop path surrounded by raised garden beds containing plants that specifically benefit the life cycle of monarch butterflies.
+Not only will you be surrounded by zinnias, verbena, salvia, and milkweed, but the garden also showcases a smaller garden for carnivorous plants, a crafted wetland area, and the Little Free Library featuring children’s books and gardening guides.
 Find Monarch Garden updates here.

 Waterfront Botanical Gardens

 Admission: Free and open to the public

 A newcomer to the Louisville garden scene after several years of development, Waterfront Botanical Gardens strategically built its foundation on a landfill.
 This allowed the space to create the perfect caterpillar-to-butterfly metaphor in its transformation.
-Featuring a gorgeous Water Wall overlooking the Louisville skyline, an edible garden, a native garden, pollinator garden and perfectly placed benches and paths to enjoy the budding space, this is a great way to explore with family and friends.
+Featuring a gorgeous Water Wall overlooking the Louisville skyline, an edible garden, a native garden, a pollinator garden and perfectly placed benches and paths to enjoy the budding space, this is a great outdoor space to explore with family and friends.
 You can also enjoy the back of the property’s winding path to Beargrass Creek Pathway and Waterfall Stream, which takes you to the Butchertown Greenway, a nice walking and biking path that leads to the Ohio River.

-In addition, the Gardens just announced the start of Phase 2 to install The Japanese Garden, which will include a tea house, summer house, Zen garden, bonsai garden, as well as a pond, waterfall and traditional arched bridge, creating the perfect meditative garden space.
+The Gardens are currently working on Phase 2 to install The Japanese Garden, which will include a tea house, summer house, Zen garden, bonsai garden, as well as a pond, waterfall and traditional arched bridge, creating the perfect meditative garden space.
 Get updates here.

 Yew Dell Botanical Gardens